davidji99/terraform-provider-herokux/website/docs/index.html.markdown

 * `headers` - (Optional) Additional API headers.

-* `timeouts` - (Optional) Timeouts help certain resources to be properly created or deleted before proceeding with further actions.
+* `timeouts` - (Optional) Timeouts define a max duration the provider will wait for certain resources to be properly modified before proceeding with further action(s).
+Each timeout's polling intervals is set to 20 seconds.
-Only a single `timeouts` block may be specified and it supports the following arguments:
+Only a single `timeouts` block may be specified, and it supports the following arguments:

   * `mtls_provision_timeout` - (Optional) The number of minutes to wait for a MTLS configuration to be provisioned on a database.
 Defaults to 10 minutes.
 Minimum required (based off of Heroku documentation) is 5 minutes.